kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 });
 ```

-_(There might be a better way to do this, but I haven't found it.)_
+_(There might be a better way to do this, but I haven't found one.)_

 With that, I have a collection (collection.allTags) which contains all the tags I've ever used.
 Note that this excludes the tag "post", which I have included on every post by default.